TheArjunAgarwal/haskell2025/chapters-typ/ch10_complexity.typ

 ]

 #proof(thm : [If $alpha < beta$ then $x^(alpha) prec x^(beta)$])[
-Left as an excercise to reader.
+Left as an exercise to reader.
 ]
 #proof(thm: [$f(n) prec g(n) <==> 1/(f(n)) succ 1/(g(n))$])[
-  Left as an excercise to reader.
+  Left as an exercise to reader.
 ]
 #proof(thm: [$e^(f(n)) prec e^(g(n)) <==> limsup_(n -> oo) (f(n) - g(n)) = - oo $])[
   Using the definition, we will get: